Everything truck drivers should know about Daylight Saving Time

-Daylight Saving Time (DST) — not Daylight Savings Time — can have a big effect on truck drivers, from sleep schedules, to logging considerations, to safety on roads filled with fatigued drivers.
-Here’s everything truckers need to know about DST for March 2020.
+Daylight Saving Time (DST) — not Daylight Savings Time — can have a big impact on truck drivers.
+Shifting sleep schedules, logging considerations and dealing with roads filled with fatigued drivers can all pose a challenge for truck drivers dealing with the time change.

 When do I change my clocks?

 You should set your clocks one hour ahead — spring forward — before you go to bed Saturday night.
-Many electronic devices automatically adjust for DST, but double check your cellphone and other device settings, particularly if you rely on your phone as an alarm clock.
+While most devices automatically adjust for DST, you should double-check their settings.
+This is especially important if you rely on your phone as your alarm clock.

 How do Electronic Logging Devices (ELDs) handle Daylight Saving Time?

-Regardless of springing forward or falling back, you still have to adhere to the Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) Hours of Service (HOS) regulations for how many hours a truck driver can drive.
+Regardless of springing forward or falling back, drivers still need to adhere to the Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) Hours of Service (HOS) regulations of how many hours a truck driver can drive.

 E-log DST examples:

 - If you are using paper logs, you must flag your log in the remarks section with the words, “Spring Time Change.”

-Looking for better sleep patterns when you’re on the road?
+Looking to sleep better on the road?

 Schneider Guy loves the "Big Orange."
 He's passionate about the trucking industry and connecting people to rewarding careers within it.
 He's been the eyes and ears of our company since our founding in 1935, and he's excited to interact with prospective and current Schneider associates through "A Slice of Orange."